gvekony/sv-1800-2012/README.md

 This extension incorporates syntax highlighting and snippet support for `IEEE Std 1800-2012 - SystemVerilog` hardware description language and `Universal Verification Methodology` (UVM) in [Visual Studio Code](https://code.visualstudio.com/).

+# Note
+Please note, that I've created this extension to create a comfortable environment for my workflow.
+It does not and does not even aim to fullfill the needs of everyone, especially since I am much more involved in the UVM based verification side than in design.
+It will not give you any kind of built in support for any FOSS or industry tools by default, so please don't expect that.

+If you still like the extension, please feel free to throw me a 'Hi!' if we meet at a conference or exhibition or even on LinkedIn.
+I'd like to hear about your experiences! :)

 # Features
 * Syntax highlighting and basic syntax checking capabilites for SystemVerilog.
 * Scope based start end checking for *module-endmodule*, *fork-join*, *begin-end*, etc. constructs to help debugging via the highlighting